-Bill Cosby prosecutors ask US Supreme Court to review case
+Cosby prosecutors urge Supreme Court to restore conviction

 He spent nearly three years in prison before the Pennsylvania Supreme Court set him free in June.

-Steele’s bid to revive the case is a long shot.
-The U.S. Supreme Court accepts fewer than 1% of the petitions it receives.
-Legal scholars and victim advocates will be watching closely, though, to see if the court takes an interest in a high-profile #MeToo case.
+Legal scholars and victim advocates will be watching closely to see if the court takes an interest in the high-profile #MeToo case.

 Two justices on the court, Clarence Thomas and Brett Kavanaugh, were accused of sexual misconduct during their bitterly fought confirmation hearings.